The new talent system in WoW Dragonflight

 Nonsensical connections cause (slight) frustration

 The downside is that the sheer abundance of talents occasionally leads to having to co-select things you’re not actually interested in.
-Often these are skills that build on each other and then it makes sense – but now and then it doesn’t.
+Often these are that on each other and then it makes sense – but now and then it doesn’t.

 Why do I, as a priest, have to skill “Body and Spirit” first to increase my running speed when using “Power Word: Shield” if I want to get to “Bind Undead”?
 After all, that’s an extremely important control effect that I definitely don’t want to miss.
 But the only way to get it is through a connection to “Body and Mind” – something that has absolutely nothing to do with tying up undead.